Multi-Provider Configuration Guide

 Mixed Configuration Issues

-If a domain doesn’t specify a provider
+If a domain doesn’t specify a provider field, it will use the global provider.
+Ensure:

-is set when using mixed configuration - All required credentials are provided for the global provider
+- All required credentials are provided for the global provider